 Partnerships are key

 Partnership with IT was critical.
-CSE earned the trust of sellers by making our deployment deadlines and minimizing disruption.
+Microsoft Digital earned the trust of sellers by making our deployment deadlines and minimizing disruption.
 We showed the seller community that our rapid deployment—and anticipated risk—was a quicker path to productivity.

 The field rose to the challenge and was willing to use cutting-edge features.
 At Microsoft, our growth mindset means that we have a passion to learn.
 We’re always striving to improve our tools and processes.
 Working in a production environment, there’s always a risk that new features will affect functionality.
 And in continual deployment, as we had with MSX, the risk of disruption was great.
 With a direct connection to the Dynamics 365 product development team, we could refine on the fly.